solidi/writing/53-10-self-care-tips-for-a-great-vacation.md

 ## Social Post

 At times, enjoying what I do interferes with unwinding from #work.
-In this post, I share my 10 #self-#care #tips on how I take a #great #vacation.
+In this essay, I share my 10 #self-#care #tips on how I take a #great #vacation.

 Thanks to Danielle Arcuri and Steve Guyer